confluentmedical/nitinol-design-concepts/docs/210/index.md

 Now we have created the first of three output files that will be used by the analysis script in the next section.
 In `(prefix)-mask-histogram.tsv`, the count of pixels with a value of 255 represent the volume of the matrix, and those with a value of 0 represent the disregarded volume of the mask.

+#### 3.3 Isolate inclusions

 12. Next, create a new image to isolate the particles of interest (inclusions).
 We will start with the "nmi" stack, and delete any pixels from the mask.
 ImageJ: Process > Image Calculator > Minimum (nmi, mask)
 13. Now we can threshold the masked nmi probability map.
 Here, some judgement is required, because we must select a probability threshold to use for deciding how to select particles.
 To keep it simple, we will use a 50% threshold (an intensity of 128 on an 8-bit scale of 0-255).
 ImageJ: Adjust > Threshold > 128,255 > options: default, light, no checkboxes checked.
 14. Uninvert the lookup table, so particles are shown in white, with an intensity of 255.
 ImageJ: Image > Lookup Table > Invert LUT
 15. Save this stack as an 8-bit image

 We now have a binary 8-bit image stack, where white voxels represent particles (inclusions or voids).
 The next series of steps uses the MorphoLibJ library to measure the count these particles, and measure their size, location, and orientation.

+#### 3.4 MorphoLibJ

+[MorphoLibJ](http://imagej.net/MorphoLibJ) is MorphoLibJ is a collection of mathematical morphology methods and plugins for ImageJ, created at [INRA-IJPB Modeling and Digital Imaging lab](http://www-ijpb.versailles.inra.fr/en/bc/equipes/modelisation-imagerie/).
+Source code and installation details can be found at [https://github.com/ijpb/MorphoLibJ/](https://github.com/ijpb/MorphoLibJ/).

 TO .
 BE .
 CONTINUTED .